 1.3 Before booking your appointment please complete, thoroughly and honestly, the BC COVID-19 Symptom Self-Assessment Tool at https://bc.thrive.health/covid19/en .
 Do not book an appointment if you answered yes any of the questions and contact 8-1-1 or your family physician to find out how to get tested for COVID-19.

 1.4 Crystal Stauch, RMT will use the BC COVID-19 Symptom Self-Assessment Tool herself on treatment days and will cancel appointments if experiencing COVID-19 symptoms and will immediately call public health at 8-1-1 and/or her family physician for further direction and testing.
-She will print her results to share in person with patients at each appointment.

 (a) If testing is positive, patients will be informed and Crystal Stauch, RMT will not return to practice until cleared by a public health official, AND the fever is gone without medication, AND she is feeling better, AND not before 10 days beyond the onset of symptoms

 (b) If her spouse, housemate, or any other close contact becomes ill, she will cancel appointments and only return to practice once negative testing results come back or clearance to return from a public health official.